Seen on:

 Early Life and College Stardom at Providence

-Statistically, Barnes was a monster in college.
-In his senior season, he averaged 22.1 points and 17.9 rebounds per game, earning All-American honors.
-He still holds multiple Providence records and is regarded as one of the greatest players in school history.
+Statistically, Barnes was nearly unmatched.
+In his senior season, he averaged 22.1 points and 17.9 rebounds, earning All-American honors and cementing himself as one of the greatest players in school history.
+He still holds multiple Providence records—testaments to his dominance, athleticism, and relentless presence in the paint.

 Video: Remember the ABA: Marvin